zonble/ZBSimplePluginManager/README.md

 pluginManager?.loadAllPlugins()
 ```

-Once the plug-ins are loaded, you can obtaion a list of plug-ins from the manager.
+Once the plug-ins are loaded, you can obtain a list of plug-ins from the manager.

 ``` swift
 let plugins = pluginManager.plugins
 ```

-A plug-in that we defined in * ZBSimplePuginManager* has an identifier, a name and an action.
+A plug-in that we defined in *ZBSimplePluginManager* has an identifier, a name and an action.
 You can call the action of a plug-in by passing specific parameters.

 ```
 let plugins = pluginManager.plugins